mike-li8/Power-BI-Business-Insights-360/README.md

 Data cleaning is a vital step to reduce the likelihood of errors and biases when business stakeholders use the final dashboard to inform the decision-making process.
 Various data cleaning tasks were formed using Power Query (this list is not exhaustive):
 * Identifying duplicate values and rectifying them with an appropriate method
-* Investigating outliers in quantitative fields with business stakeholders and rectifying them if appropriate.
+* Investigating outliers in quantitative fields with business stakeholders and removing them if appropriate.
 * Text fields: fixing spelling mistakes, removing extra white space
 * Ensuring primary key fields contain unique values
 * Ensuring composite primary key fields contain unique combinations of values